Pandaily591/OnlySpeakTTS/README.md

 you will want 2-3x 10 second clips, if it doesn't come out perfect, play around with the parameters.
 If you don't mind mix n' matching, you can include a few other clips that provide accent and dynamic range.

+You may be able to get more emotion if you add a 'angry' or 'happy' clip to the mix, then generate different voices for each emotion.
+As long as you can tell what emotion to use, you can quickly swap between them.

 # System Requirements
 Generations can use up to 5 Gigs of VRAM, and I average about 7-8 second generation times for full sentences on an RTX 3090, 3-4 seconds for shorter sentences.
 The 'fast' preset is slightly faster.
 Quality isn't bad, it's just not as smooth.